VaishaliMJ/VaishaliMJ/README.md

 ## Hi,I am Vaishali ##
-- Completed Python,ML,Deep Learning(FNN,CNN,RNN),LLM,GenAI course
+- Completed Python,ML,Deep Learning(FNN,CNN,RNN),LLM,GenAI course from Marvellous Infosystems
 <!--
 **VaishaliMJ/VaishaliMJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.